7shi/dante-la-el/Inferno/MT/compare-en.md

 shall come that will make her die of grief.
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">102</td><td>
-comes, which will make her die with sorrow.
+comes, which will make it die with pain.
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">102</td><td>
 comes, which will make her die in pain.
 </td></tr>
 <tr><td>Bard-1</td><td align="right">102</td><td>
-will come, that he will make her die with grief.
+will come, who will make it die with pain.
 </td></tr>
 <tr><td>Bard-2</td><td align="right">102</td><td>
-Will come, who will make it die with pain.
+comes, which will make it die in pain.
 </td></tr>
 <tr><td>DeepL</td><td align="right">102</td><td>
 Will come, that will make her die with grief.